“Opposites attract” may work in movies, but in real life, it can be a minefield.

 I was thinking of calling this article, So I Married an Extrovert, and Other Horror Stories.
 I changed my mind because I didn’t want to hurt my husband’s feelings.
-Sometimes what’s funny to me is very unfunny to him.
+Sometimes, as an introvert, what’s funny to me is very unfunny to him.
 Sometimes, though, revenge feels good for all the crap he’s put me through.

 I Had No Idea I Could Ask for What I Wanted

 Relationships are tough no matter what.
 “Opposites attract” may work in Hallmark movies, but in real life, it can be a minefield.
 Throw in two radically different personalities without some self-awareness, and relationships can go kaboom.